Chi-EEE/Stream-Clipper/README.md

-# twitch-chat-logger
+# Stream Clipper
-Program which uses Discord.js and Twurple.js to log and upload chat logs to a discord channel.
+This program uses Twurple.js to get the amount of emotes that have been spammed and it clips the moment.
+When the streamer goes offline, the program merges the videos together to create one giant video.
 ## Usage
-This program can be ran using the free dyno inside of [Heroku](https://dashboard.heroku.com/).
+In the config folder, there is a ```template.config.ts``` file.

+You can set the streamers you'd like to track and add different DetectGroups to each one!
 ### Files needed to be created:
 - .env
 - token.json